+Text description provided by the architects.
 The building can be seen as a collage of a selection of typical housing types found in the immediate surroundings of the plot.
 The types are stacked vertically due to the small footprint of the plot, with each type presenting a different typology vis-à-vis its outside spaces and views, according to the level at which it is situated.

-However, by stacking each of these types, one on top of the other, the result offers a rather surprising take on the rather challenging task of building a multi-storey residential typology and offers an alternative to the ever-expanding Swiss suburban sprawl.
-By considering the suburb as a new laboratory for experimental typologies, 'Fünf Häuser' is an invitation for more density, social interaction and architectural diversity - more quality urban in the semi-urban.
+However, by stacking each of these types, one on top of the other, the result offers a rather surprising take on the rather challenging task of building a multi-story residential typology and offers an alternative to the ever-expanding Swiss suburban sprawl.
+By considering the suburb as a new laboratory for experimental typologies, 'Fünf Häuser' is an invitation for more density, social interaction, and architectural diversity - more quality urban in the semi-urban.